Skip to main content

 Enterprise, Unlimited, or Developer edition.
 Professional edition requires API access to be enabled separately.

-You need to create a Connected App, a Named Credential, an Apex Class, and an Apex Trigger.
+You need to create an External Client App, a Named Credential, an Apex Class, and an Apex Trigger.
 Standard user roles cannot reach these.

 Required to save integration settings in Settings → Integrations.